mrprashantkumar/mrprashantkumar/README.md

 #### About Me:

-- 🔭 I am currently working as Associate Software Engineer @TechMahindra.
+- 🔭 I am currently working as Software Engineer @Samsung R&D Institute India - Banglore.
 - 🔎 I am interested in Software Development Roles.
 - ✉️ You can reach out to me at prashantkumar24563@gmail.com.